 If a student wishes to discuss an issue pertaining to a course, instructor or other academic-related issues, the student may direct his/her concern to the involved faculty member.
-If the issue or grievance is not resolved, the student should contact the program director/coordinator and/or dean (or appointed designee) of the college/school.
+If the issue or grievance is not resolved, the student should contact the program coordinator/head of department and/or dean (or appointed designee) of the college/school.